Learn about actual and potential costs

 Buyers need to include the date when proposals are due and when the award will be announced.

 Buyers should outline the length and terms of the contract as well as cancellation policy terms.

 How risky is the Corporate Gym Memberships supply chain?

 Corporate gym memberships carry a low risk of supply chain disruptions.
 While trends in suppliers’ operating costs depend on a number of macroeconomic factors, gym operators are not heavily dependent on critical inputs that can undermine the supply chain.
-Gym operators rely primarily on talent acquisition and retention; employing highly...
+Moreover, although the Trump administration has recently levied tariffs on billions...
 Subscribe to learn more.